Flexx-R-D/Flexx-FE-Test-Assignment/README.md

 8. Propogate the data to the client-side component via the API call.
 9. Present the data in the top cards.

+- Note: Action icons just need to be placeholders.

 By completing these steps, we'll have a fully functional Flexx-Table that loads data dynamically from the server, providing a more realistic and scalable solution for data presentation.

 ## Target Page Design